bravecorvus/test2/README.md

-# Test 2, Ch 11
+# Test 2, Question 11) c)

 ### By Andrew Lee

-Please download all the files
+Please download all the files Except README.md

 Right above the files on the left, there is a button, "Clone or Download".
 Click download.
+(Or download them individually by clicking on the blue file name, and right click Raw, under Raw, Blame, History on the top left of the page)

 ##How to Run
 After downloading, copy all the files into the Desktop Directory.